 In this article it talks about comparatives of greater, less than and equal to.
 In reality, there’s no actual comparative for less than, because it consists of negating the greater than or equal to comparative.

-In this article we illustrate special constructions in the Chinese language, such as those introduced by 如 (ru) “like” and 不如 (buru) “not like”.
+In this article, we illustrate special constructions in the Chinese language, such as those introduced by 如 (ru) “like” and 不如 (buru) “not like”.
 The above-mentioned constructions are directly derived from classic Chinese and are widely used, especially in written form.

-In this article we illustrate the main modal particles that are inserted at the end of a phrase to express something in an effective and concise way.
-This deals with unstressed particles that can express sensations like surprise, but there are others that express the continuation of an action and so on.
+In this article, we illustrate the main modal particles that are inserted at the end of a phrase to express something in an effective and concise way.
+This deals with unstressed particles that can express sensations like a surprise, but there are others that express the continuation of an action and so on.

-In this article we speak about verbal complements that don’t exist in Italian.
+In this article, we speak about verbal complements that don’t exist in Italian.
 Lacking a specific term, they are defined as verbal complements because they are placed to the right of the verb to express significant details.
 Chinese is very photographic, it manages to give incredible details by means of verbal complements.

 Click the following links to read our article on: